 This page summarises the referendum advertising rules for the End of Life Choice Act 2019 referendum and the cannabis legalisation and control referendum.

-There are spending limits and other rules for referendum advertising published during the 2-month regulated period, which runs from 18 August until 16 October 2020.
+There were spending limits and other rules for referendum advertising published during the 2-month regulated period, which ran from 18 August until 16 October 2020.

 See also: About election advertising

 What is referendum advertising?

 A ‘referendum advertisement’ is an advertisement that may reasonably be regarded as encouraging or persuading voters to vote or not vote in a particular way in either referendum.

 - editorial content (for example, news items)

 - unpaid individuals expressing their personal political views on the internet (for example, tweeting about which option you support)